VinceAxe/archi-language/README.md

 Objective : migrate from en properties and en file content to target properties but still english file contents Thus the translation can be focused only on the content, and a rebase can be done only on the content part, with a real link from the english properties to the target properties.

+9. This is the lg_fr_v0 tag

+All french content are in the lang_fr branch

 ------
 3. The translated branch has to be rebased